Menu

 The most powerful tool for resetting your rhythm is light exposure.

-• Morning Ritual: Step outside for 10-15 minutes of natural sunlight soon after waking up.
-A walk on the Vinoy Park waterfront or a coffee on the balcony is perfect.
-This signals to your brain that the day has begun.
+• Morning Ritual: Step outside for 10 to 15 minutes of natural sunlight soon after waking.
+A walk along the Vinoy Park waterfront or a coffee on the balcony is perfect.
+Outdoor light — even on an overcast day — is far brighter than indoor lighting, and that brightness is exactly what the clock needs.

 • Evening Control: Around two hours before bed, dim your house lights and strictly limit blue light exposure from phones, tablets, and computers.
 Blue light is the most disruptive to melatonin production.
-Use "Night Mode" filters religiously.
+Use "Night Mode" filters religiously, and better still, put screens away entirely.

 2. Schedule Your Sleep Like an Appointment